dwighthouse/svml/docs/Usage.md

 How to use SVML.

 ## Installation
  1. Download the latest version of svml.h.
-(Found [http://code.google.com/p/svml/source/browse/trunk/svml.h here])
+(Found [https://github.com/dwighthouse/svml/blob/master/svml.h](here))
  2. Save file to your project folder with the rest of your code.
  3. Use `#include "svml.h"` in whatever header files need the functionality.
  4. Use the information in Namespace below to gain access to the functionality.